Septias/bachelor-thesis/overview.typ

 - Explain constrain fuction and move below subtyping

 = Equality
-- Attribute sets and lists are compared recursively, and therefore are fully evaluated.
+Attribute sets and lists are compared recursively, and therefore are fully evaluated.

 = Datatypes
 == Records <records>
 Records are defined very simple in this type system.
-The only supported record type is a list of label → type mappings which can be added during subtyping.
+The only supported record type is a list of `label: type` mappings which can be added during subtyping.
 There is no way to reorder them, or remove some.
 During typing, multiple object constraints are concatenated, so there is a way to add new fields.

-Two problems are present with the current implementation of the typesystem.
-Firstly we have have the `//` operator which implements _open record extension_.
+Two problems occur with the current implementation.
+Firstly, we have have the `//` operator which implements _open record extension_.
 Given two records `A: { X: string, Y: int }` and `B: { X: int }` the open record concatenation between the two records `(C = A \\ B)` is `C: {X: int, Y: int}`.
-This together with the generic subtyping rule T-Sub makes the typesystem unsound, because fields can be removed, making the recod B empty (`T-SUB: B -> {}`).
+This together with the generic subtyping rule T-Sub leaves the typesystem unsound, because fields can be removed, leaving the recod B empty (`T-SUB: B -> {}`).
 In this case, the typesystem would predict `A.X` to be of type `string` which is simply wrong after the application.

 == Context Strings
-Context strings and dyanamic lookup share the same syntax in that you can insert some arbitrary term t into braces like this `${t}`.
-For ordinary strings and paths, the value of t will be coerced into a string and added literally.
-From a typing perspective this is the easy case because inserted values get a constraint of string and thats it.
+Context strings and dyanamic lookup share the same syntax in that you can insert some arbitrary term `t` into braces like this `${t}`.
+For ordinary strings and paths, the value of `t` will be coerced into a string and added literally.
+From a typing perspective this is the easy case because inserted values get a constraint of string and that's it.
 For dynamic lookup it gets trickier though.

 == Dynamic Lookup <dynamic_lookup>
 Context string allow lookups of the form `a.${t}` where t is allowed to be any expression that ultimately reduces to a string.
 The reduced string is then used to index the record which a is supposed to be.
 Since a type system only computes a type and not the actal value, the only possible approach to handle first-class-labels is to evaluate nix expressions to some extend.
 Writing a full evaluator is probably too much, but there could be heuristics for simple evaluation.
 One approach would be to work backwards from return statements in functions up until it gets to wieldy.